Oppositionist

 In 1985, Bronislaw Geremek and Tadeusz Mazowiecki prepared a report entitled ‘Poland – 5 years after August’, in which they called for a return to the August Agreements and dialogue to reform the country.
 In the summer of 1986, Bronislaw Geremek was once again detained and subjected to daily interrogations lasting many hours for 20 days.
 In April 1987, the spokesman for the communist government, Jerzy Urban, accused him at a press conference of collaboration with US intelligence.

-In 1989, B. Geremek was Solidarity’s chief strategist and executor of the negotiations on changes to the political system during the Round Table talks.
+In 1989, B. Geremek served as Solidarity’s chief strategist and executor of the negotiations on changes to the political system during the Round Table talks between the opposition and the communist party that led to the emergence of democratic Poland.

 Sources: